patrickrobrecht/kirchen-im-web/README.md

 The referenced variables can be found in the [configuration file](https://github.com/patrickrobrecht/kirchen-im-web/blob/master/includes/config.php).

-## Changelog

-### Version 2.1 (2016-09-08)
-* social media comparison: added Google+ followers

-### Version 2.0 (2016-08-13)
-* translation into English

-### Version 1.3 (2016-04-11)
-* different colors for all denominations at the map

-### Version 1.2 (2016-03-20)
-* filtering for the social media comparison, too
-* Statistics with diagrams

-### Version 1.1 (2016-01-30)
-* form for adding new churches
-* table with filtering according to name, postal code, country, denomination and type
-* details page for every church
-* statistics on the number of entries
-* social media comparison with Facebook likes, Twitter followers and YouTube subscribers

-### Version 1.0 (2015-05-29)
-* visualization of the churches as a map, realized with [OpenStreetMap](https://www.openstreetmap.org/)
-* table with filtering according to denomination and Network and sorting to arbitrary column
-* Open Data: name, denomination, regional church or diocese, address, web/Facebook/Google+/Twitter/YouTube URL
-* automatic calculation of longitude and latitude

 ## Used programming languages and libraries
 * [HTML5, CSS 3.0](https://www.w3.org/standards/webdesign/htmlcss)
 * [PHP](https://secure.php.net/)